Triple-digit heat expected in San Diego County deserts, valleys this week

 - Get a free fan by contacting San Diego County's Aging & Independence Services at 800-339-4661.

-Mostly clear conditions are expected in the inland valley areas Monday with highs reaching the upper 80s, and highs are expected to hit the upper 90s near the foothills.
+Patchy fog conditions are expected in the inland valley areas Tuesday with highs reaching the upper 80s, and highs are expected to hit the upper 90s near the foothills.

 "Slow warming sets in across inland areas starting on Tuesday, continuing into next weekend.
 Night and morning low clouds and fog will continue along the coast and far western valleys through much of next week," the NWS reported.